Marlamin/blog/blog/2025-05-25-new-engine/index.md

 - Major ADT upgrades to support WMO scaling.
 - Major M2 changes that wraps the file in chunks to allow for easier expanding of the format going forward.
 - Major improvements to the LOD system allowing for far larger view distances.
-- Begin switching from refering files by filenames to referencing by numeric FileDataIDs instead.
+- Begin switching from referring files by filenames to referencing by numeric FileDataIDs instead.
 - Many changes to DB2 files over the course of the expansion (from version 2 to 7).
 - (7.0.3) Fully switch over to DB2s to allow hotfixing all the things.
 - (7.2) Drop ADB files and add DBCache.bin file to replace them for hotfix storage.